ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 grandeur&#x27;s guilty bribe they spurned .
 And home to virtue&#x27;s cot returned,
 ?-These feet with angel wings shall vie
-- ^ And tread the pala
+- ^ And tread the palaco of the sky.
 </td></tr></table>

 ---